 In keratinized epithelia, the most apical layers (exterior) of cells are dead and and contain a tough, resistant protein called keratin.
-An example of this specialization is found in the mammalian skin which makes the epithelium waterproof.
+An example of this is found in mammalian skin that makes the epithelium waterproof.

-Most epithelial tissue is described with twonames.
-The first name describes the number of cell layers present and second describes the shape of the cells.
-For example, simple squamous epithelial tissue describes the single layer of cell that are flat and scalelike in shape.
-Pseudo stratified and Transitional Epithelium
+Most epithelial tissue is described with two names.
+The first name describes the number of cell layers present and the second describes the shape of the cells.
+For example, simple squamous epithelial tissue describes a single layer of cells that are flat and scale-like in shape.

-The simple squamous epithelium cells are flat in shape arranged in a single layer.
-This single layer is thin enough to form a membrane through which compounds can move via passive diffusion.
-This epithelial type is found in the walls of capillaries, linings of the pericardium, and the linings of the alveoli of the lungs .
+Simple squamous epithelium cells are flat in shape and arranged in a single layer.
+This single layer is thin enough to form a membrane that compounds can move through via passive diffusion.
+This epithelial type is found in the walls of capillaries, linings of the pericardium, and the linings of the alveoli of the lungs.

-Simple cuboidal epithelium consists of a single layer cells that are tall as they are wide.
-The important functions of the simple cuboidal epithelium is secretion and absorption.
-This epithelial type is found in small collecting ducts of the kidneys, pancreas, and salivary glands.
+Simple cuboidal epithelium consists of a single layer cells that are as tall as they are wide.
+The important functions of the simple cuboidal epithelium are secretion and absorption.
+This epithelial type is found in the small collecting ducts of the kidneys, pancreas, and salivary glands.

 Simple columnar epithelium is a single row of tall, closely packed cells, aligned in a row.
-These cells are found in areas with high secretory function (such as the wall of the stomach), or absorptive (as in small intestine) areas.
-They possess cellular extensions (e.g. microvilli in the small intestine, or cilia found almost exclusively in the female reproductive tract).
+These cells are found in areas with high secretory function (such as the wall of the stomach), or absorptive areas (as in small intestine).
+They possess cellular extensions (e.g., microvilli in the small intestine, or the cilia found almost exclusively in the female reproductive tract).

 Stratified epithelia can be columnar, cuboidal, or squamous type.
 However, it can also have the following specializations:

 In keratinized epithelia, the most apical layers (exterior) of cells are dead and lose their nucleus and cytoplasm.
 They contain a tough, resistant protein called keratin.
-This specialization makes the epithelium waterproof, so is abundant in the mammalian skin.
-The lining of the esophagus is an example of a non-keratinized or "moist" stratified epithelium.
+This specialization makes the epithelium waterproof, and it is abundant in mammalian skin.
+The lining of the esophagus is an example of a non-keratinized or moist stratified epithelium.